MasayukiNagai/CAPYBARA/examples/procap/README.md

 ## Results

+For a more detailed, paper-style discussion of the PRO-cap benchmark tables and figures, see `RESULTS.md`.

-The benchmark tables below summarize K562 PRO-cap results from `examples/procap/results/benchmark_250513`.
+The benchmark tables below summarize K562 PRO-cap results.
 Values are fold mean +/- sample std across 7 folds.
 For JSD, lower is better; for Pearson, Spearman, and R2, higher is better.

 ### Profile Metrics